 - Exogenous glucocorticoids (via any route) can suppress ACTH secretion through negative feedback.

-Standard-dose ACTH stimulation test (cosyntropin test): gold standard for diagnosis of primary adrenal insufficiency
+Standard-dose ACTH stimulation test (cosyntropin test): gold standard to confirm the diagnosis of primary adrenal insufficiency

 - Administration of 250 mcg exogenous ACTH to stimulate cortisol secretion